Russell's viper: Taxonomy

 The correct spelling of the species, D. russelii, has been, and still is, a matter of debate.
 Shaw and Nodder (1797), in their account of the species Coluber russelii, named it after Patrick Russell, but apparently misspelled his name, using only one "L" instead of two.
-Russell (1727–1805) was the author of An Account of Indian Serpents (1796) and A Continuation of an Account of Indian Serpents (1801).
 McDiarmid et al. (1999) are among those who favor the original misspelling, citing Article 32c (ii) of the International Code of Zoological Nomenclature.
 Others, such as Zhao and Adler (1993) favor russellii.

 Etymology

-The species is named after Patrick Russell (1726–1805), a Scottish herpetologist who first described many of India's snakes, and the name of the genus is from the Hindi word meaning "that lies hid", or "the lurker".
+The species is named after Patrick Russell.
+The genus name is thought to be a latinisation of the Hindi word daboyā meaning "that lies hid", or "the lurker".

-In English, common names of D. russelii include Russell's viper, chain viper, Indian Russell's viper, common Russell's viper, seven pacer, chain snake, and scissors snake.
+English common names of the Russell's viper include chain viper, Indian Russell's viper, seven pacer, chain snake, and scissors snake.

 Description

 The head is flattened, triangular, and distinct from the neck.
 The snout is blunt, rounded, and raised.
 The nostrils are large, each in the middle of a large, single nasal scale.
 The lower edge of the nasal scale touches the nasorostral scale.
 The supranasal scale has a strong crescent shape and separates the nasal from the nasorostral scale anteriorly.
 The rostral scale is as broad as it is high.